FirmaChain/firma-sign/packages/@firmachain/firma-sign-core/README.md

 ## Overview

-This package provides the core interfaces and utilities that all Firma-Sign transport implementations must use.
-It ensures consistency across different transport methods (P2P, email, Discord, etc.) and provides common utilities for document handling.
+This package provides the core interfaces and utilities that all Firma-Sign transport and storage implementations must use.
+It ensures consistency across different transport methods (P2P, email, Discord, etc.) and storage backends (local, S3, Azure, IPFS, etc.), while providing common utilities for document handling.

 ## Key Interfaces